 I’ll often recommend this approach to a photographer when the project requires a substantial financial commitment from a client.
 It can also be a great tool to convey a higher sense of professionalism or supply additional information that may be difficult to elaborate on within the estimate.
-Treatments are sometimes lengthy, but they can also be a simple, sophisticated way of delivering additional information.
+Treatments are sometimes lengthy, but they can also be a simple, sophisticated way of delivering said additional information.

 LA-based photographer Caesar Lima contacted our team to help him put together a treatment that included many of these additional elements.
 In that case, the client actually laid out their required format for his proposal.
 They wanted to understand how Caesar would accomplish the project, and also required a lengthy list of information in order to be considered for the project.
 With the help of our designer, copywriter, and photo editor, we helped him put together the following treatment:

-Whichever format you decide to go with, you should have a template on hand that is quickly and easily customizable so you can quickly put a treatment together for fast-moving projects.
+Whichever format you decide to go with, you should have a template on hand that’s quickly and easily customizable; this way, you can efficiently put together a treatment for fast-moving projects.
 We’ve found that Keynote is a fantastic software for creating treatments, as is InDesign.
 However, if you lack the technical experience for those programs, you could even use Microsoft Word in a pinch.